jpoconnor1961/MovieLens10M/README.md

 - In the github MovieLens10M repository, click on the green button that says "Code", and then click on the "Download ZIP" choice in the dropdown menu.
 - In your FileManager, extract the zip folder "MovieLens10M-main" that was downloaded.
 This will create a new "MovieLens10M-main" folder that will contain another nested "MovieLens10M-main" folder that will contain a "harvard_oconnor_movie" folder which contains all of the project files.
 - In your FileManager, Copy or Move the "harvard_oconnor_movie" folder (which contains all of the project files) to the Project folder for your R application.
 - In your R application, select "New Project" and then select an "Existing Directory".
-Next, navigate to the "harvard_oconnor_movie" folder to select that as the working directory, and then select the "Create Project" button at the bottom-right-side of the dialog box.
+Next, browse/navigate to the "harvard_oconnor_movie" folder to select that as the working directory, and then select the "Create Project" button at the bottom-right-side of the dialog box.
 - The "harvard_oconnor_movie" working directory folder in your R application will contain the following:
    - harvard_oconnor_movie_PDF file
    - harvard_oconnor_movie_Rcode file
    - harvard_oconnor_movie_RMD markdown file
-   - 16 PNG image files to support the figures coded in the markdown file
+   - 18 PNG image files to support the figures coded in the markdown file
    - ref.bibtex file that supports the markdown file
 - If you have problems with "Knit to PDF" from the open markdown file tab, you may need to install or update your LaTeX distribution package (e.g., TinyTex, MiKTeX, TeX Live, etc.).